Welcome to Loud Voice Society

 Loud Voice Society is an Indigenous-led organization dedicated to building collective power.
 We create innovative, sustainable solutions on Indigenous terms through organizing, activism, philanthropy, capacity-building, and narrative change.

-Loud Voice Society is doing its part to realize higher success rates of recovery from Substance Use Disorder; we have developed a Nationally Award-Winning, Innovative, Healing Community Framework using a Decolonizing and Inclusive approach.
-We envision it being built in one location, where residents can remain despite setbacks in their journey by transitioning through phases based on well-being.
+The Loud Voice Society is doing its part to achieve higher success rates of recovery from Substance Use Disorder.
+We have developed a Nationally Award-Winning, Innovative, five-phase healing community framework using a Decolonizing and Inclusive approach.
+We envision it being built in one location, where residents can remain despite setbacks in their journey, transitioning through phases of Intake and assessment, detoxification, community treatment, supportive recovery, and transitional housing based on their well-being.
 Therefore, we invite people to take the time needed to heal.

 Peer Recovery Support Service Team